FAQs

 scikit-build-core is available on conda-forge, and is used in dozens of recipes.
 There are a few things to keep in mind.

 You need to recreate your build-system.requires in the host table, with the conda versions of your dependencies.
-You also need to add cmake and either make or ninja to your build: table.
-Conda-build hard-codes CMAKE_GENERATOR="Unix Makefiles on UNIX systems, so you have to set or unset this to use Ninja if you prefer Ninja.
-The scikit-build-core recipe cannot depend on cmake, make, or ninja, because that would add those to the wrong table (host instead of build).
-Here’s an example:
+You also need to add cmake and either make or ninja to your build: table:

 build: